 In Mexico and Nicaragua, vaping is illegal to use, sell and import.
 If travelling to Mexico and Nicaragua, all vaping products - including e-liquids, vape kits and even disposable e-cigarettes - may be confiscated at customs and subject to additional security measures.

 African countries such as Ethiopia, Mauritius, Seychelles and Uganda are believed to allow the use of vaping products but prohibit the sale and import of all vaping goods.
 Gambia is the exception to this consensus, where vaping is considered illegal to use as well as sell.

 TRAVELLING OUTSIDE THE EU: ASIA AND THE MIDDLE EAST

 Vaping is thought to be legal in Bhutan, Brunei, Japan, Malaysia, Nepal, Sri Lanka, Turkmenistan, and Turkey although vaping in public spaces or on public transport is not advised.
 Vaping in Singapore and Thailand is illegal, and possession of any vaping products is considered a crime that can be punishable with fines or prison time.

-Vaping is illegal for manufacture, import and sale in India but accepted for personal consumption.
-CBD is also legal for sale and personal consumption in India, however, there are several reports of vape products being seized unexpectedly from vapers at airports so exercise caution.
+Vaping is illegal for manufacture, import and sale in India but accepted for personal consumption, however, there are several reports of vape products being seized unexpectedly from vapers at airports so exercise caution.

 Vaping is thought to be legal in Egypt, Iran, Jordan, Kuwait, Lebanon, Oman and United Arab Emirates, although vaping in public spaces and on public transport is not advised.
 Vaping is banned for use, sale and import in Qatar.